TV8 (Italian TV channel)

 TV8 is a digital-terrestrial free-to-air Italian general entertainment TV channel owned by Sky Italia through its subsidiary company Nuova Società Televisiva Italiana S.r.l.
 The channel is allocated at number 8 of the Italian virtual channel list.

 History

 On 31 July 2015 Sky Italia took over ownership of the free-to-air MTV Italy.
 On 14 September 2015, MTV Italy was rebranded as MTV8 by Sky Italia.

 On the same day, Viacom launched a new MTV-channel for Italy, MTV Next (now MTV), and is now only available as a subscription service on Sky.
 This ended an era where MTV Italy was available to the majority of homes across Italy free-to-air.
 The Music-station of Viacom in Italy, MTV Music remained available free to air until 1 July 2016, when it moved to Sky Italia.

-The born with TV8
+Birth of TV8

 On 8 January 2016, Sky introduced new on-air graphics for MTV8 focusing on the number 8 and launched the channel's website.

-On 18 February 2016, Sky changed the channel name to TV8.
+On 18 February 2016, Sky changed the channel's name to TV8.